pmoschos/PythonScripts/16.dice_roller/README.md

 ![image](https://github.com/pmoschos/pmoschos/assets/133533759/a832edfe-7c36-43dc-aef0-d5285d39adf7)

+## 📢 Stay Updated

+Be sure to ⭐ this repository to stay updated with new examples and enhancements!

-## 📜 License
+## 📄 License
-Distributed under the MIT License.
-See `LICENSE` for more information.
+🔐 This project is protected under the [MIT License](https://mit-license.org/).

 ## Contact 📧
 Panagiotis Moschos - pan.moschos86@gmail.com